Travel.State.Gov > Intercountry Adoption > Country Information > Indonesia Intercountry Adoption Information

 Exercise increased caution in Indonesia due to terrorism and natural disasters.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Reconsider travel to:

-Terrorists continue plotting possible attacks in Indonesia.
-Terrorists may attack with little or no warning, targeting police stations, places of worship, hotels, bars, nightclubs, shopping areas, and restaurants.
+Country Summary: Terrorists continue plotting possible attacks in Indonesia.
+Terrorists may attack with little or no warning, targeting police stations, places of worship, hotels, bars, nightclubs, markets/shopping malls, and restaurants.

 Read the Safety and Security section on the country information page.